-Elisabeth (Lisa) Kimball is the Associate Dean of Lifelong Learning and Professor of Christian Formation and Congregational Leadership.
+Elisabeth (Lisa) Kimball, Ph.D. is the Associate Dean of Lifelong Learning and the James Maxwell Professor of Lifelong Christian Formation.
 She joined the VTS faculty in 2009.
 Her areas of expertise include human development, experiential learning, faith formation, church history, and popular culture, adult formation, lay ministry development, adolescent spiritual development, and program evaluation.

 Lisa received her Ph.D. in Work, Community, and Family Education from the University of Minnesota in 2007.
 Her dissertation, “Being Godparent: A Dialogical Hermeneutic Study of Godparenthood” wove together her interests in human development, experiential learning, faith formation, church history, and popular culture.
 She earned an M.Ed. in Youth Development Leadership from the University of Minnesota in 2001, and an A.B. in Human Biology with a concentration in Cross-Cultural Communications from Stanford University in 1980.